bifurcation/mls-userinfo-vc/draft-barnes-mls-userinfo-vc.md

   - Verify that the value of the claim is a JSON object that contains a `credentialSubject` field, as defined in Section 4 of openid-userinfo-vc.
   - Verify `id` field exists and it MUST be a a Decentralized Identifier with DID method jwk (W3c.did-core).
   - Verify that the `jwk` field parses as a JWK.
-  - Compute the JWK Thumbprint of the JWK [!@RFC7638].
-  - Verify that the computed JWK Thumbprint matches the `jkt` field.
+  - Verify that the public key in JWK matches the key in the `id` field.

 If all of the above checks pass, the client can use the signature key in the JWK for verifying MLS signatures using the signature scheme corresponding to the